Wednesday, March 30, 2011

 • I reached out to the MLIT but they replied that they do not have any Shaken inspection records prior to 2004, including odometer readings.

-• I believe it may have been possible that this owner allowed Shaken to expire and the CR-X sat unused/off-road.
+• Note: A Shaken Inspection was done in 2001.
+I believe it may have been possible that this owner allowed Shaken to expire and the CR-X sat unused/off-road until 2001.

 • Source: CarVX report.